Skip to main content

 A talk by Italian food writer and historian Karima Moyer-Nocchi

-How did the politics of the fascist era (1922-1943) influence Italian culinary identity and what role did they play in the conceptual development of Italian cuisine as we know it today?
-This lecture will explore the tenets of Oral History and look specifically at how this method of data collection opens a unique window onto food history research.
-Today there is much discussion around the notion of “authenticity” and this retrospective reveals how some of the best-loved myths of Italian food are part of an invented set of traditions.
+This engaging and visually driven presentation will examine the ways in which the politics of the fascist era (1922-1943) influenced the Italian culinary identity from a socio-cultural perspective and the role it played in the conceptual development of Italian cuisine as we know it today.
+The lecture will explore the tenets of Oral History in general and then look specifically at how this method of data collection opens a unique window onto food history research.
+Today there is much discussion around the notion of “authenticity,” and this retrospective reveals how some of the best-loved myths of Italian food are part of an invented set of traditions.
 That view is balanced through a closer look at how traditions, invented or otherwise, play an important part in societal healing and cultural progression in Italy.
+The presentation will conclude with a performance of selected excerpts from the book Chewing the Fat – An Oral History of Italian Foodways from Fascism to Dolce Vita

 Contact